 - Flats mean living too close to others, passing each other in the forecourt, going in and out.
 Initially, the main character doesn’t want to get involved with anyone else’s lives but the building throws them together.
 We’re constantly reminded of the smells (cultural diversity) and sounds (social diversity) other tenants.
 The implication is that the 9” thick brick walls are inadequate and the construction poor.
 To go onto one’s balcony is to be in full view of anyone else who is.

 - Unlike the real Johnson Court which has its habitable rooms facing south-west because of site exigencies, The Mirador of the novel faces east-west.
-Cooking smells feature despite the cross ventilation despite Fremantle being possibly the tenth windiest city in the world by yearly average wind speed.
+Cooking smells feature despite Fremantle being possibly the tenth windiest city in the world by yearly average wind speed.
 Unsecured doors slam.
-In summer, the entire west coast is cooled by the local sea breeze known as the Fremantle Doctor yet despite being at optimum location and height, the characters receive no benefit as wind is “harsh and pitiless” (p8) or “roasting” (p13).
+In summer, the entire west coast is cooled by the local sea breeze known as the Fremantle Doctor yet despite being at optimum location and height, the characters receive no benefit as wind is either “harsh and pitiless” (p8) or “roasting” (p13).

 • • •

 One back cover review claims the book deals with the impossibility of being able to do the right thing in an imperfect world.
 It’s true.
 The characters are left with bigger problems than they began the novel with.
 We’re left with the impression the building is to blame for throwing them together and exacerbating their problems.

 • • •